-If the reflection of his own mind that the interloper had generated was but a picture of a picture, what he saw now was like he was like he was given new eyes, eyes that could see beyond the veil of time with a clarity so crystalline that it was physically painful for his mind to behold.
+If the reflection of his own mind that the interloper had generated was but a picture of a picture, what he saw now was like he was given new eyes, eyes that could see beyond the veil of time with clarity so crystalline that it was physically painful for his mind to behold.

 What he saw was beyond terrifying.
 There were no expectations for the force to conform to in order to protect him.
-It was new, to him and to the majority of mankind.
+It was new, to him and the majority of mankind.
 As such, it was unknown: there was nothing for his mind to flinch towards or away from.
-He was simply hit head on with the full impact of that horror beyond horrors.
+He was simply hit head-on with the full impact of that horror beyond horrors.